Our Goals and Visions

 - Knowledge translation that results in the betterment of relations between Indigenous and non-Indigenous peoples

 - Transformative applied, comparative, and innovative research, community service, and teaching that impacts policy and practice, and preserves and creates Indigenous knowledge.

 The Department of Indigenous Studies values the traditional values of our ancestors: honesty, courage, generosity, humility, respect, wisdom and truth.
 The Department of Indigenous Studies values universal education: community engagement, open mindedness, knowledge translation, innovation, scholarly excellence, local and global concerns, capacity building, social justice, and the betterment of society.
 The Department of Indigenous Studies also values: balance, humour, hard work, and relationship building.

-A significant difference between Native Studies and other disciplines, is that other disciplines tend to examine Aboriginal societies exogenously, whereas Native Studies attempts to understand them from within.
-Native Studies holds that Aboriginal collectivities are unique localised social entities, who to be fully understood need to be considered in a national context and as integral to the global mosaic of Indigenous Peoples.
+A significant difference between Indigenous Studies and other disciplines, is that other disciplines tend to examine Aboriginal societies exogenously, whereas Indigenous Studies attempts to understand them from within.
+Indigenous Studies holds that Aboriginal collectivities are unique localised social entities, who to be fully understood need to be considered in a national context and as integral to the global mosaic of Indigenous Peoples.